Osteosarcoma contains the highest number of structural genetic rearrangements across pediatric and adult cancers.

 Early on in her career, Dr. Zhang led the genetic variation analysis of the first assembled human genome.

-“Development of visualization tools for viewing integrative genomic data is another key interest, as these tools are indispensable for gaining understanding of the experimental data,” she says, “and for reviewing the accuracy of the computational results obtained from the astronomical volume of the genomic data generated with the current technology.”
+“Development of visualization tools for viewing integrative genomic data is another key interest, as these tools are indispensable for gaining an understanding of the experimental data,” she says, “and for reviewing the accuracy of the computational results obtained from the astronomical volume of the genomic data generated with the current technology.”

 Today, she has her hand in several key areas of research, including osteosarcoma immunotherapy treatment options.
 According to Dr. Zhang, when you have a complex genome like osteosarcoma, the DNA changes and the tumors are more eligible for applying immunotherapy, because you can have new antigens being recognized only in the tumor cell, not in the normal cells.